devops329/devops/instruction/deliverable12PenetrationTesting/deliverable12PenetrationTesting.md

 Take the following steps to execute a penetration test on a peer's JWT Pizza application.

-1. Go to the autograder and click on this deliverable to obtain the contact information for your assigned peer.
+1. Go to the AutoGrader and click on this deliverable to obtain the contact information for your assigned peer.
 This includes both their email address and JWT Pizza URL.
 1. Communicate with your peer and decide on a date when you will conduct your penetration testing.
 1. On the decided date, attempt to penetrate your peer's JWT Pizza deployment.
 Take careful notes about the preparation, actions, and results for the penetration test.